DvvCz/ramattra/packages/ramattra-core/README.md

-# ramattra
+# ramattra-core

-The main repository containing the parser and assembler for Ramattra
+The main repository containing the compiler for Ramattra